SomeWeekendReading/someweekendreading.github.io/quotes.md

 "Il nous faut de l'audace, encore l'audace, toujours l'audace!"
 (We must dare, dare again, and always dare.) &mdash; [Georges Jacques Danton](https://en.wikipedia.org/wiki/Georges_Danton), L'Assembl&eacute;e legislative, Paris, 1792-Sep-02.
 (Yes, it was the French Revolution.
 He was still right.
 At least about this.)

+"&hellip; 'woke' just means you give a damn about other people." &mdash; [Jane Fonda](https://en.wikipedia.org/wiki/Jane_Fonda), upon receiving the SAG-AFTRA life achievement award, [2025-Feb-24](https://variety.com/2025/film/news/jane-fonda-sag-awards-speech-woke-empathy-1236312986/)

+"Faites attention, quand une d&eacute;mocratie est malade, le fascisme vient &agrave; son chevet mais ce n'est pas pour prendre de ses nouvelles.
+(Be careful.
+When a democracy is sick, fascism comes to its bedside, but it is not to inquire about its health.)" &mdash; [Albert Camus](https://en.wikipedia.org/wiki/Albert_Camus), (citation uncertain)

+"People say he's crazy and maybe he is, but you do not know anyone as stupid as Donald Trump.
+You just don't." &mdash; [Fran Lebowitz](https://en.wikipedia.org/wiki/Fran_Lebowitz), after decades of close observation

 ## Those of Rational &amp; Scientific Bent